-“Mediocre Mountain Bikes,” right?
+“Mediocre mountain bikes,” right?

-No. Nobody has probably ever searched that.
+Of course not.
+Nobody has probably ever searched that.

-Instead, you probably searched, “best mountain bikes.”
+Instead, you probably searched something along the lines of “Best mountain bikes.”

-Or, if you wanted to get more specific, you might have searched “best mountain bikes for women,” “best mountain bikes for beginners,” or “best mountain bikes for muddy trails” (depending on where you live and ride).
+Or, if you wanted to get more specific, you might have searched “Best mountain bikes for women,” “Best mountain bikes for beginners,” or “Best mountain bikes for muddy trails” (depending on where you live and ride).

 “Best of” lists are successful for two significant reasons:

-We love ranking things and seeing how they stack up against others.
+- We love ranking things and seeing how they stack up against others.

-Common keywords to use: Any superlative adjective (best, top, fastest, easiest, strongest, longest-lasting, most popular, etc.)
+Common keywords to use: Any superlative adjective (best, top, fastest, easiest, strongest, longest-lasting, most popular, etc.).

 If you really want to build trust with your audience, be willing to talk about the problems with your product or service.